 Ankur Kapoor is a partner at Constantine Cannon and has been at the firm since 2004, focusing on antitrust litigation and counseling.
 Ankur excels at cultivating strong partnerships with clients to achieve their business objectives, and at developing and executing legal strategies for complex litigation.
 By combining his deep knowledge of competition law and economics with substantial litigation experience, Ankur can ensure that his team’s legal strategy is aligned with his client’s goals.

 Over the years, Ankur has been involved in many areas of antitrust law, including price fixing, tying, exclusive dealing, bundled discounts, monopolization, patent-antitrust, settlements of Hatch-Waxman patent-infringement litigation, merger analysis, and joint ventures.
 His practice has encompassed antitrust litigation and counseling in private actions and class actions, as well as federal and state antitrust agency proceedings.
-He has represented clients in various industries, including air transportation, biotechnology and pharmaceutical, consumer products, electronic payments, fashion, media, and telecommunications.
+He has represented clients in various industries, including air transportation, automotive, biotechnology and pharmaceutical, consumer products, e-commerce, electronic payments, fashion, media, technology, and telecommunications.

 In addition to his litigation work, Ankur is a prolific writer and speaker.
 He has published over 20 articles on issues of competition law and has given many Continuing Legal Education (CLE) presentations on competition law [view presentation].
 He has also been widely quoted in the media on current competition-law issues, including in The Wall Street Journal, The Los Angeles Times, Bloomberg News, Fox Business News, The Washington Post, Forbes, The Street, ComputerWorld, The New York Law Journal, Law360, and Bloomberg BNA.